 Humans are tribal.
 Always have been, always will be.
 The mantra ‘find your tribe’ is a popular marketing phrase now, but really, it’s what we as humans have always tried to do.

 ‘Unity’ is often cited as a reason to love festivals, and I totally agree.
-The unification I felt at the 90s festival I went to in the Midlands just totally proves that.
+The unification I felt at the 90s festival I recently went to in the Midlands just totally proves that.
 Play Vengaboys to your average crowd these days and it’d be met with disgust, but here, I found my people.
 And in the Midlands where I grew up too.
 It was an unpretentious festival, where everyone was there to have fun.
 I had a brilliant time.

 You’ll get those people who’ve found a festival they love, and go every year.
-Let’s take Burners, as they seem to be some of the most passionate people out there.

 From the Facebook groups I was in when I fancied a year at Burning Man (didn’t happen), some of them are obsessed.
 They have these meet ups throughout the year, they plan their art work and their RVs and what they’re taking months in advance.